These stats may sound like a tech startup, but they actually belong to one of Amazon’s biggest third-party vendors -- Pharapacks.

 FBA fees are more expensive (usually about 35% of the sales price for a regular-sized item), but the program frees up a lot of time you would otherwise spend on fulfillment, return, and/or shipping related customer support.
 We recommend all new sellers start with FBA -- it brings faster sales and generally takes less time and overhead than FBM.

 If you don’t have the infrastructure to store your inventory in a house or warehouse, FBM is a bad choice.
 Your workflow and layout need to be carefully planned to avoid the chaos that can come with storing hundreds (or thousands!) of items.

-If your business doesn’t have the manpower to ship everyday, don’t consider taking fulfillment upon yourself.
-Amazon takes late and cancelled shipments seriously.
+If your business doesn’t have the manpower to ship every day, don’t consider taking fulfillment upon yourself.
+Amazon takes late and canceled shipments seriously.
 One bad move can be the end of your business.

 Monthly Subscription Fee

 There are two different types of account Amazon offers it's sellers -- an Individual plan and Professional seller plan.
 The individual plan is free, but sellers pay a per item fee for each unit sold.
 The pro plan is $39.99 a month.